-When wearing a skirt or dress with flat shoes, try not to wear anything that is longer than just under the kneecap.
-And definitely avoid any length of skirt or dress that finishes on your calf (unless you’re super tall) To ensure flat shoes don’t make you look shorter, this is a really easy rule to follow.
-By showing more of the lower leg, we avoid looking shorter with flat shoes.
+When wearing a skirt or dress with flat shoes, the most important styling element is to draw the eye up.
+This can easily done with any skirt that sits up on your waist OR a dress with a waist belt.
+The length of your dress or skirt is important too – avoid any length that finishes on your calf (unless you’re super tall) To ensure flat shoes don’t make you look shorter, this is a really easy rule to follow.
+By showing more of the lower leg (i.e. knee length) or showing the narrowest part of the leg (the ankle) we avoid looking shorter with flat shoes.

 The same rule applies to a cropped pant or jean.
 Avoid wearing pants that finish on your calf, and instead choose a style that finishes just above your anklebone.
 Again, this will create an elongated leg in spite of flat shoes.

 Another factor to consider is the length of tops and jackets.
 Again, we want to avoid the eye falling too low down the body (i.e. the line of sight) shortening the lower body.

 A good example here is the length of a blouse with jeans.
 An easy measure is to ensure your top doesn’t cover your bum.
 A long top will elongate the upper body, making the lower body look shorter, meaning the proportions are not in balance.
 If your top is too long, simply tuck the front into your pants (the front tuck) which will instantly elongate your lower body and restore balance.